 So whatever features that are important to you, prioritize them.
-And you should be able to find a Neorest model that best meet your requirements without spending on features you don’t need.
+And you should be able to find a Neorest model that best meets your requirements without spending on features you don't need.

 Here's a table which lists the features and the respective Neorest models.
 That should make it easy for you to compare and narrow down to the right model.